cseptesting/floatcsep/docs/examples/case_a.rst

 A - Simple Model and Catalog
 =======================================

-.. currentmodule:: fecsep
+.. currentmodule:: floatcsep

 .. contents::
     :local:

 .. admonition:: **TL; DR**

-    In a terminal, navigate to ``fecsep/examples/case_a`` and type:
+    In a terminal, navigate to ``floatcsep/examples/case_a`` and type:

     .. code-block:: console

-        $ fecsep run config.yml
+        $ floatcsep run config.yml

     After the calculation is complete, the results will be summarized in ``results/report.md``.